amittauro/Santander-account-report/README.md

 # Santander Monthly Account Report

 This is a front-end web app for Santander account holders.
 A user should download a text file of their statement over a monthly period.
 They can then use this app to retrieve a summary of their transactions.
 I have included a MockStatementFile.txt for a user to test the app.
+The next steps would be to add a back-end so that users can log-in and save their monthly data.

 ## Get Started